nokafor/msteams-docs/msteams-platform/tabs/how-to/extend-app-with-tab.md

 ### Channel/group tabs

 Channel/group tabs are added in the `configurableTabs` array.
-You may declare only one channel/group tab in the `configurableTabs` array.
+You can declare only one channel/group tab in the `configurableTabs` array.

 |Name| Type| Maximum size | Required | Description|
 |---|---|---|---|---|